harryho/blog-hugo/content/code/java-notes-1.md

 tags = ["java"]
 categories = ["code"]
 date = "2011-12-10T14:59:31+11:00"
-title = "Better practice in Java, Part-1" draft = false
+title = "Java Notes, Part-1"
+draft = false
 +++

 ### Prelude

-> *Java is one of my favorite OOP language.
-I want to keep the Java good practice and pitfall as a series.
-Pitfall will cover most misunderstanding of Java and how to avoid them.
-As we know, there is no medicine as mighty purpose.
-So some good practice will be obsolete or replaced by some advanced solution, because new problem push the IT world keep looking for better solution to solve such problems.
-In my opinion, it is most challenged but excited part of IT.*
+> *Java notes is the place, which I store the good practice and solution from my projects and research.*

 ### Refactor constant variables with Enum